IsmaLeal/alzheimers-progression/README.md

 - Scientific basis: Prion-like propagation, FKPP PDEs, Braak staging
 - Developed as part of a MSc mathematical modelling case study at the University of Oxford
-- This project was guided by brilliantly guided by Dr. Georgia Brennan
+- This project was brilliantly guided by Dr. Georgia Brennan
-- All visual styles follow a clean serif + LaTeX look, tuned for publication-ready plots
+- All visual styles follow a clean serif + LaTeX look

 ---